mapike907/Data-Analysis-Portfolio/Data Analysis & Viz/Alaska-Climate-Analysis/README.md

 La Niña and El Niño's also impact snowfalls.
 In September 2022, Climate.gov stated the odds of a La Niña this winter are more than 90 percent [1].
 When there is an La Niña, that typically means above-average snowfall.
 Other La Niña years in this timeframe include 2010-2011 and 2016-2017.

-Putting the months & days into order, we can see that we have the following:
+Putting the months & days into order gives us a different view without evaluating year:

 <img src="https://github.com/mapike907/Images/blob/main/snow1.PNG" width="500" height="400" />